artynet/openwrt-stable/README.md

 On the release branch will be merged all the commit from the master branch tested and considered stable

-On the arduino branch will be integrated some Arduino's cutomizations for Arduino Yun board
+On the arduino branch will be integrated some Arduino's customizations for Arduino Yun board